bwarren2/howtodev-drf/README.md

 Django is served on `http://localhost:8080/`, with the API root at `http://localhost:8080/api/`.

 If you want to use the vue UI, swap the commented/uncommented commands in `howtodev-vue` in `docker-compose.yml`.

-### Database setup

-Migrate the DB:
-`docker exec -it howtodev-server python howtodev/manage.py migrate`

-See if it runs at `http://127.0.0.1:8001/`!

-### Optional setup

-Create a superuser if you want one:
-`python howtodev/manage.py createsuperuser` within the server